wntmorder/Color-Cubes-Puzzle/README.md

-# Game Project
+# Color Cubes Puzzle

 ## Description
-In this game, two rhombuses, each filled with cubes of various colors, intersect at two points.
-The cubes at these intersections can be relocated to either rhombus by rotating them clockwise or counterclockwise.
-By swiping your finger on the left side of the screen, you rotate the left rhombus, and on the right side, you rotate the right rhombus.
-The challenge is to place the cubes matching the task at the two intersection points.
+Color Cubes Puzzle is an interactive Unity game where players manipulate two rhombuses filled with colored cubes.
+The rhombuses intersect at two points, and the cubes at these intersections can be moved between the rhombuses by rotating them clockwise or counterclockwise.
+Players swipe on the left side of the screen to rotate the left rhombus and on the right side to rotate the right rhombus.
+The objective is to strategically place the cubes to match the specified colors at the intersection points.

 ## How to Play
 - Rotate the left rhombus by swiping on the left side of the screen.